The common space for your uncommon experience.

 Carriage Cafe, an informal social gathering for Upper Campus.
 Carriage House has 21

-double rooms, and is staffed by a residence director and two peer advocates.
+double rooms, and is staffed by a residence director and a peer mentor.

 Pibly House is located on Upper Campus in the hilltop meadow across from the provost's